InyoungHuh/sec-financialstatement-crawler/README.md

 # Web crawler for financial statement data from US securities and exchange
 The ultimate goal of this project is providing 'balance sheets' and 'statements of operation' by scaping in U.S securities and exchange commission.
+Saved them in postgre sql

 ## Installation